-The State Convention Coordinator Co-Chairs are charged with the duties of gathering and compiling reservations and then securing the rooms and meals for the three State meetings held each year.
-These meetings are Leadership Training (Grand Knight) Seminar, Mid-Year Conference, and the State Convention.
-In doing so, they must keep track of 200 - 450 meal tickets and 150 - 300 room assignments for the Knights, their wives, families, and State guests.
+The State Event Coordinator Co-Chairs are charged with the duties of gathering and compiling reservations and securing rooms (if applicable) and meals for the three State meetings held each year.
+To help in this, we have chosen to use Eventbrite, an event management and ticketing website.

+Those meetings are:

+- Leadership Training (Grand Knight) Seminar - Held in July

+- For Council, District, and State Leadership

+- All Council Members are welcome to attend

+- Mid-Year Meeting

+- Held in December

+- For District Deputies

+- State Convention

+- Held In April

+- Open to all members of the Knights of Columbus and their families

+The State Event Coordinators keep track of 200 - 450 meal tickets and 150 - 300 room assignments for the Knights, their wives, families, and State guests.

-Following are some simple ideas that would greatly help them to do their job better and ensure that you have a wonderful time at all our meetings:
+Below are some simple ideas that would greatly help us to do our job better and ensure that you have a wonderful time at all our meetings: